SergioMacedo15/apolonio-back/README.md

 4. Acesse no navegador:
    http://localhost:3000

-5. Comece a ajudar a avó nas tarefas pelo chat.
+5. Comece a ajudar a senhora nas tarefas pelo chat.

 ---